 0800 001 005 (Find A Safe House)

 0800 150 150 (Get Help For Domestic Violence)

-You can dial 112 from almost any country in the world if you very urgently need help - you will be connected to local emergency services.
+You can dial 112 from almost any country in the world - you will be connected to local emergency services.

 Oprah and Dr. Bruce Perry discuss why we need to regulate our emotions.